8 Best Horseback Riding in Smoky Mountains (2026 Update)

 The trail is 60%-80% covered up, shielding you from the sun and heat streaks.
 The wood-demarcated trails are wide enough to accommodate side-by-side riding.
 What better way to bond with your partner than on horseback in the south?
 Well, maybe over food, which you will have after the ride, but a horseback ride is undeniably top rated.

-The horse riding experience costs $22.99 for 30 minutes, $25.99 for 45 minutes, and $28.99 for one hour.
-You can double with your child on a horse, and pay $8.99 extra, provided the weight limit of 250 lbs is in check.
+The horseback riding experience is priced by ride length, and current rates are posted by the farm.
+You can double with your child on a horse for an additional fee, provided the weight limit of 250 lbs is in check.

 Horseback riding is limited to persons weighing 250 lbs.
 All riders are weighed, so don’t try to circumnavigate this requirement.
 Overloading the horse may cause physical harm to it or even to you should you fall.
 Your weight is visible only to the staff for privacy reasons.
 You can also take a self-pre-ride measure at the scales in the restrooms.